 When several employees report inappropriate workplace practices, the chances for recovering damages from a class action lawsuit increase significantly.
 A qualified and experienced class action attorney can provide valuable legal insight and investigate the situation to strengthen the case.
 The attorney can also ensure that all employees’ rights are protected throughout the litigation process.

-If your employer has violated California labor and employment laws and you are ready to file a class action lawsuit, contact the California class action attorneys at The Nourmand Law Firm so that we can investigate your case and ensure that you, and other employees get the compensation you deserve.
+If your employer has violated California labor and employment laws, and you are ready to file a class-action lawsuit, contact the California class action attorneys at The Nourmand Law Firm, APC so that we can investigate your case and ensure that you and other employees get the compensation you deserve.